TheoCaudan/Python_Project_1/README.md

 And the most interesting part is the last option :
     - Nmap port scan from IP address or IP range

-I plan to add to the scan, a name scan and os detection to the scan
+I plan to add, a name scan and os detection to the scan